 In many cases securely erasing data in house or on-premises is the better, or the only, solution.
 The reasons for this decision can result both out of security reasons as well as out of legal obligations.

-These are the most common reasons against using off-premises/ external data erasure:
+Most common reasons against using off-premises / external data erasure:

 - Several national laws require companies to leave their data on-premises.
 Personal data should never be public to anyone and most federal organizations in most western countries are forbidden by law to make personal data available to someone outside the department or a specific project.
 Highly sensitive sectors like energy or finance, have strict laws which protect against criminal, digital or terrorist attacks on sensitive county infrastructures.